 - customising the bread – use brioche, croissants or hot cross buns for a richer dessert

-- giving it a twist – you can incorporate different flavours (such as citrus zest) and spices (such as cinnamon or cardamom) to infuse the pudding with aromatic flavours, or add a layer of sliced bananas, berries, or a sprinkle of chocolate chips in place of sultanas.
+- giving it a flavour twist – you can incorporate different flavours (such as citrus zest) and spices (such as cinnamon or cardamom) to infuse the pudding with aromatic flavours, or add a layer of sliced bananas, berries, or a sprinkle of chocolate chips in place of sultanas.

 Recipe FAQs